c-h-david/rapid2/SANDBOX.md

 # Sandbox

-RAPID2 comes along with a set of test files based on a symbolic domain.
+RAPID2 comes along with a set of test files based on a synthetic experiment.

-The symbolic domain is a the same that was used for illustration of the matrix-based Muskingum method equations that were originally developed in [David et al. (2011)][URL_DA2011].
+The geographic domain is the same that was used for illustration of the matrix-based Muskingum method equations that were originally developed in [David et al. (2011)][URL_DA2011].

-This river network is composed of five reaches connected by two confluences.
-The network matrix for this domain is:
+The river network used is composed of five reaches connected by two confluences.
+The corresponding network matrix is:

 ```math
 \mathbf{N} =